paulbradshaw/MED7373-Data-Journalism/README.md

 * Reading:
   * [Finding Stories in Spreadsheets](https://leanpub.com/spreadsheetstories) *(BCU students please ask for your voucher for a free copy)*

-## Week 3: Mobile first: responsive and mobile UX
+## Week 3: Mobile first: responsive and other design considerations

 By the end of this week you should be able to create a basic HTML page with CSS styles, and explain the basics of design for mobile devices.